ObjectModules/deploy/Mapping.md

 #Background
 Here you come to our section that we gonna explain our concept in detail about our project.

-As we have named this project as 'The HYIP Project' then we would like you to visit [Our Official Page](https://tophyipmonitor.wordpress.com/hyip-world/) here that describe in general of what we want to achieve.
+As we have named this project as 'The HYIP Project' then we would like you to visit a page [*here*](https://tophyipmonitor.wordpress.com/hyip-world/) that describe in general of what we want to achieve.

 To achieve on what we have planned there shall be a process involved.
 Every process from an input to became the output will need an entry and exit points